-2.1.
+2.2.
 Use iTunes to Restore iPhone If iPhone Storage is Full and Cannot Start

 If your iPhone won't start since it is out of storage, you can take the help of iTunes and restore your device.

-- For iPhone 6S and older/iPad/iPod touch you need to push and hold the 'Home' and 'Top' (or Side) buttons together until you see the 'connect to iTunes' screen.
+- For iPhone 6S and older/iPad/iPod touch, you need to push and hold the 'Home' and 'Top' (or Side) buttons together until you see the 'connect to iTunes' screen.

-- In iPhone 7/7 Plus devices press and hold the 'Side' and 'Volume Down' buttons concurrently until the 'connect to iTunes' appears on screen.
+- In iPhone 7/7 Plus devices press and hold the 'Side' and 'Volume Down' buttons concurrently until the 'connect to iTunes' appears on the screen.